qmacro/qmacro.github.io/src/posts/2024-12-06-the-art-and-science-of-cap.md

   - cds
   - handsonsapdev
 ---
-Here's a summary of the resources relating to the "The Art and Science of CAP" series with Daniel Hutzel.
+Here's a summary of the resources relating to the series called "The Art and Science of CAP" with Daniel Hutzel.
 The series consists of a number of episodes, broadcast live on the [Hands-on SAP Dev show][31], and of course available for viewing afterwards too.

 There is a [playlist][10] that contains all the episodes, in order.